keysKuo/llm-sql-optimization/README.md

                 Result includes:
                 - **SQL Query** (output)
             """

+# ------------------------------------------------ SQL EXPERT ----------------------------------------------
+EXPERT_AGENT_ROLE = 'SQL Expert'
+EXPERT_AGENT_GOAL = 'Analyze and evaluate SQL queries' EXPERT_AGENT_BACKSTORY = """
+                    You are an SQL Expert at a leading tech think tank.
+                    Your expertise in analyzing and evaluating how effect the SQL queries to the database.
+                    You do your best to:
+                        - Explaining step by step how a query work.
+                        - Identifying the problems in a query or database then suggesting solutions to handle its problems."""

 EXPERT_TASK_DESCRIPTION = """
             You will analyze and evaluate the query from the 'SQL Specialist'.
             If the query worked: